IITB-RISC-2022/Multicycle_RISC/README.md

 - After VHDL compiles with no error.
 Use following command to run simulation `ghdl -r testbench --wave=waveform.ghw`
 - Open `./waveform.ghw` with GTKWave
 > Waveform files contain the data/signal plot of all the internal signals and ports for each entity instance as a function of time

+## Preliminary Testing
+- The instructions listed in `waves.txt` were run by placing them in memory and the waveforms were captured and placed in the folder `./Instructions Waveforms.`

 ### Contributors